Thomson Reuters

 This was a project that began early summer in 2022.
 We were tasked with redesigning the Thomson Reuters website (thomsonreuters.com).
-The goal of launching the new site in January 2023 using our current platform of Adobe Experience Manager (AEM) brought a unique set of challenges.
-With the number of page templates we needed to create this meant we had to use our current library of components.
+The goal was launching a new site in January 2023 using our current platform of Adobe Experience Manager (AEM) with minimal development updates.
+Put simply: design a new site using all current components.

 The Process